 She gave me a Pelvic Partnership booklet about PGP and asked me to come back the following week for treatment.
 I was utterly speechless.
-I could not believe that I had PGP, after reading that article, months back.
+I could not believe that I had PGP, after reading that article, a year ago.
 I went home and read the booklet she had given me, and it made me cry.
-Everything that I had become and had experienced was written down in hard print – it was all real and I hadn’t been making it up.
+Everything that I had felt and had experienced was written down in hard print – it was all real and I hadn’t been making it up.
 It was a revelation.
 It made me feel so happy to have a ‘real’ and treatable problem, but also really scared about the future, as the booklet highlighted the level to which PGP can progress if untreated.
-I yearned to be THAT woman, who is still doing everything she usually does each day, while being pregnant and barely noticing her big bump.
-I wanted to show off my bump to the world, by walking around in figure hugging clothes and feeling really amazing.
-However, it was not to be, I had five further sessions with the women’s health physiotherapist, being seen each fortnight, where she manipulated my joint on one occasion, and gave me exercises to practise at home, but by the end of these sessions, I was using crutches, and discharged, being told there was nothing more she could do, it was up to me to do my exercises to prevent any further deterioration.
-She advised me to wear a maternity belt, restrict my activity to a manageable level and instructed me to do my exercises to strengthen the weak muscles on my right side.
+I yearned to be THAT woman, who is still doing everything she usually does each day while being pregnant and barely noticing her big bump.
+I wanted to show off my bump to the world, by walking around in figure-hugging clothes and feeling really amazing.
+However, it was not to be, I had five further sessions with the women’s health physiotherapist, being seen each fortnight, where she attempted to manipulate my joint on one occasion and gave me exercises to practice at home, but by the end of these sessions, I was using crutches, and discharged, being told there was nothing more she could do, it was up to me to do the exercises she gave me to prevent any further deterioration.
+She advised me to wear a maternity belt, restrict my activity to a manageable level and to do the exercises to strengthen the weak muscles on my right side.
 I was 21 weeks pregnant.
 I had to stop work at 20 weeks pregnant, as I couldn’t manage the drive, the long hours or the stairs.

 Looking for assistance